ernie-h/eh-personal-v2/content/blog/reflection/oldlog.md

 #### **Thoughts:**
 Submitted my project and tried to do the Google custom search API insert.
 Didn't really work, but bonus questions can be completed later on in the semester.
-Talked with babe about everything and worked it out.
-Babe is BACK!
+Talked with N about everything and worked it out.
+N is BACK!

 #### **Blockers:**
 - Nan